sebastianzehner/blog/content/posts/buying_land_in_el_paraiso_verde_with_bitcoin-a_new_era_of_investment.en.md

 Highlights of this gated community:

 - **Freedom for families:** Our children grow up in a safe, free environment, discover new things in nature every day and learn at least two languages.
-- **Diversity and respect:** The only restriction is respect for others and their lives: “Do not do to others what you would not want done to yourself.”
+- **Individuality and respect:** The only restriction is respect for others and their lives: “Do not do to others what you would not want done to yourself.”
 - **Sense of community:** We have met many new friends who share our values and vision.
 - **Vision for the future:** El Paraiso Verde embodies John Lennon's “Imagine” - a life of love, peace, respect and harmony.